 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Kingsmill have been found, including Kingsmill, Kingsmell and others.

 Early Notables of the Kingsmill family (pre 1700)

-of Hampshire; William Kingsmill, the...
-Another 29 words (2 lines of text) are included under the topic Early Kingsmill Notables in all our PDF Extended History products and printed products wherever possible.
+at Oxford; Richard Kingsmill (d.
+1677), English Baptist minister and...
+Another 44 words (3 lines of text) are included under the topic Early Kingsmill Notables in all our PDF Extended History products and printed products wherever possible.